microsoft/fluentui/rfcs/convergence/props-consistency-check.md

 **Recommendations**

 - Use a single property with discriminated unions when appearance configuration is mutually exclusive.
-- Prefer using unions inline.
-  - If a union set of values is used for more than one property, then extract to a type defintion.
+- Prefer inline unions when only used in one place; extract to a type definition when used in multiple places.
   - Prefer prefixing properties with the target when it isn't targeting the component top-level (e.g. borderAppearance, backgroundShape).
   - Corollary to this is to avoid repeating the component name when targeting top-level (i.e. prefer shape over badgeShape)
   - Consider a prefix if the property name would conflict with a native property name.
   - Prefer using a name that matches what the part is called in the design breakdown.